+CONTENT

-BOOK/ CHAPTI References to Book of Mormon (1835?)
-Index to Book of Mormon - 1st European Edition (1841) Christ blessed children.
+BOOK/ CHAPT , Index to Book of Mormon - 1st European Edition (1841)

+Christ blessed children.

 Little ones encircled with fire.

 18 Jesus administers the sacrament.
 The example of prayer.
+Christ administered the sacrament.

 A commandment to meet often.

 Open meetings set forth.

-Christ administered the sacrament. , Unworthy members forbidden the sacrament.
+Unworthy members forbidden the sacrament.

 Christ taught his disciples.

 19 Names of the twelve disciples.
 Names of the twelve.

 The twelve taught the multitude.

 The twelve baptized.
 Baptism, Holy Ghost, & fire.

 Christ appeared the second time.

-4.0 The twelve made white.
+The twelve made white.
 Disciples made white.

 19 Jesus came, second time.

-0.0 Faith great.
+Faith great.

 20 Christ breaks bread again.
 Christ breaks bread again.

-A constitution of the Constitution Miracle, bread and wine.
+Miracle, bread and wine.

 A curse upon the Gentiles.
+Gentiles destroyed (Isaiah).

 The New Jerusalem spoken of.
-Gentiles destroyed (Isaiah).

 The coming in of the Jews.

 Quotation from the bible.

 21 Zion established.

 From gentiles, to your seed.

 A sign of the fulness of times.
 Sign, Father's work commenced.

 Joseph the seer spoken of.
-He shall be marred. • Gentiles destroyed (Isaiah).
+He shall be marred.

+Gentiles destroyed (Isaiah).

 The New Jerusalem spoken of.
 New Jerusalem built.

-3 Work commence among all the tribes.
+Work commence among all the tribes.

 22 Quotation from the bible.
 Isaiah's words.

-2 3 Quotation from the store.
-Saints did arise.
+23 Saints did arise,

 24 The prophecy of Malachi written.
 Malachi's prophecy.

 26 Our faith tried by the book of Mormon.
 Faith tried by the Book of Mormon.

 The children's tongues loosed.
 Children's tongues loosed.

 Christ raised a man from the dead.
 The dead raised.

 Baptism and Holy Ghost.

 They had all things common.
 All things common.

-2 7 Christ appeared the third time.
+27 Christ appeared the third time.
 Christ appeared third time.

 The name of the church.
 Moses's church.

 The gospel of Christ.
+172000 a Church.

-Wester & Charon.
-28 The Bosper of Cities.
-Three Nephites tarry.
+28 The gosper of Christ, Three Norhitan tarm

+20 Three Nephites tarry.

 A peculiar blessing on the twelve.

-The twelve caught up. poounal blessing on the twelve.
-Change upon their bodies.
-30 A great blessing upon the Gentiles. onange upon men boutes.
+A great blessing upon the Gentiles.